equalitie/ouinet/README.md

 string, and an IPNS identifier.

 You need to configure the Ouinet client to use the aforementioned parameters.
-You can start by creating a copy of the `repos/client` repository template directory included in Ouinet's source tree:
+If you have a local build, create a copy of the `repos/client` repository template directory included in Ouinet's source tree:

-    $ cp -r /path/to/ouinet-source/repos/client /path/to/client-repo
+    $ cp -r <SOURCE DIR>/repos/client /path/to/client-repo

+When using a Docker-based client as described above, just run and stop it so that it creates a default configuration for you.

-Now edit `/path/to/client-repo/ouinet-client.conf` and add options for the injector endpoint and credentials and the distributed cache name.
+Now edit `ouinet-client.conf` in the client repository (for Docker, use the shell container to edit `client/ouinet-client.conf`) and add options for the injector endpoint and credentials and the distributed cache name.
 Remember to replace the values with your own: